teboho/teboho.github.io/README.md

 8. <em>web</em>Musik (2024)
       > Search, play songs and playlists from Spotify API
       > React frontend with Ant Design, does Authorization Code with PKCE Flow
-      > in order to use the live site, you have to be on the demo list, make a github issue on the repo to contact me for access!
+      > in order to use the live site, you have to be on the demo list, you also have to be using the spotify premium account.
+You can request access on the home page!
       - [Live Site](https://webmusik.web.app/)
       - [GitHub](https://github.com/teboho/webMusik)
 9. savvyshelf (2024)